Recommended Websites for Cancer Information

 National Comprehensive Cancer Network (NCCN): Guidelines & Clincal Resources

-This alliance of 21 major cancer centers maintains a good collection of guidelines, clinical trials, and drug information.
-Over the past 15 years, NCCN has developed an integrated suite of tools to improve the quality of cancer care.
-The NCCN Clinical Practice Guidelines document evidence-based, consensus-driven management to ensure that all patients receive preventive, diagnostic, treatment, and supportive services that are most likely to lead to optimal outcomes.
-Creation of a free personal account is required to access some of the information.
+This alliance of leading cancer centers has developed an integrated suite of tools to improve the quality of cancer care.
+The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) document evidence-based, consensus-driven management to ensure that all patients receive preventive, diagnostic, treatment, and supportive services that are most likely to lead to optimal outcomes.
+Register for a free account to access the NCCN Guidelines.

 PDQ (Physician Data Query)

 National Cancer Institute's comprehensive cancer database.
 It contains summaries on a wide range of cancer topics; a registry of 8,000+ open and 19,000+ closed cancer clinical trials from around the world; and a directory of professionals who provide genetics services.
 PDQ also contains the NCI Dictionary of Cancer Terms, with definitions for 6,800+ cancer and medical terms, plus the NCI Drug Dictionary.